hackclub/some-assembly-required/guide/writing-code/uppercaser.md

   ;
   ; Finally, the qword part is necessary because, when we're following addresses into memory, we need to tell the ; computer what the size of the data we want back is.
 Since we're on a 64-bit system, our registers are 64 bits, so ; we need to ask for a qword (a 64-bit word) back.
-If we only wanted ot grab 32 bits out of memory, we'd write ; dword [rcx] instead, and if we just wanted to grab a single byte, we'd write byte [rcx] (we'll actually see this ; later).
+If we only wanted to grab 32 bits out of memory, we'd write ; dword [rcx] instead, and if we just wanted to grab a single byte, we'd write byte [rcx] (we'll actually see this ; later).
   ;